alexmoini/patent-abstract-summarization/README.md

 - inference-hardware: type of inference hardware to use that is available on your machine (gpu, mps or cpu compatible)
 - path-to-data: path to data to transform

+Recommended Model Names:
+facebook/bart-base -> Will have decent performance on summarizing basic language facebook/bart-large-cnn -> Will have good performance on news article summarization

+alex-moini/bart-base-patent-summarization-no-pretrained-2022-11-5 -> Will have good performance on summarizing patents
+- (this was the model trained by these scripts)

 #### EXPECTED DATA INPUT:
 JSON file with a single field, text, with the relevant text to summarize